asmodeus812/nvim-fuzzymatch/README.md

 end

 function PrefixDecorator:decorate(entry, line)
+    -- similarly to the actions and the previewers, we can also skip a decoration by simply returning false for the text component of the
+    -- decoration logic
+    if entry == "not-real" then
+        return false
+    end
     -- add something simple, to each entry, to simply demonstrate what the decoration provider can return from its function, the hl group is
     -- optional and if not provided a default one will be added - `SelectDecoratorDefault`.
 Returning nil or "" for the decoration text tells
     -- the decorator handler that this decorator is going to be skipped entirely from being added to the final decorated line